Being a new parent

 The real costs

 The important thing is to get a clear sense of your cost priorities.
 If you want to help fund your child’s university education, saving well in advance can help make that possible.
-If an annual family holiday, a comfortable retirement, generous Christmases, and a trust fund for your child are all ambitions, planning and regular saving can help make these dreams real.
+If an annual family holiday, a comfortable retirement, generous Christmases, and savings for your child are all ambitions, planning and regular saving can help make these dreams real.

 Ideally, you want to have short-term savings on hand for big or unexpected expenses.
 Then you might want to consider a longer-term savings account for those further away expenses like 18th birthdays, university expenses, driving lessons or a car.
 If your money is going to be tucked away for some time, it may be worth considering alternatives to keeping it in a bank account.
 It’s also worth thinking about a savings account for your child.